Nostalgintosh/Nostalgintosh-Classic-computer/README.md

 # Nostalgintosh-Classic_Doculogue
-This is for my small computer I created in a Macintosh Classic II case and I use Manjaro KDE Plasma operating system
+This is for my small computer I created in a Macintosh Classic II case and I use Fedora Kinoite (Immutable KDE Plasma) operating system

 # 🍏 Project Nostalgintosh
 **A Cyber-Archeology Build: 1991 Chassis, 2026 Soul.**